deepsense-ai/db-ally/docs/how-to/llms/custom.md

         # Apply custom formatting to the prompt template
 ```
 !!!note
     In general, implementation of this method is not required unless the LLM API does not support [OpenAI conversation formatting](https://platform.openai.com/docs/api-reference/chat/create#chat-create-messages){:target="_blank"}.
-If the model API expects a different format, override this method to avoid issues with inference call.
+If your model API expects a different format, override this method to avoid issues with inference call.

 ## Customising LLM Options